 The legal principle embodied in copyright law known as "work made for hire" provides that all work created by employees within the scope or course of their employment belongs to the employer.
 The university has both functional and identity interests in IP developed by staff members and could not function if it had to negotiate the right to use work produced by individual staff members.
 Following standard and typical employment practice, the university owns all IP developed by staff members within the scope or course of their employment.
-If an individual is hired as both a member of the staff and the faculty, the determination of IP rights depends upon the relation of the IP to the scope of employment is the property of the staff member.
+If an individual is hired as both a member of the staff and the faculty, the determination of IP rights depends upon the relation of the IP to the scope of employment of each job.
+IP that is created by members of the staff outside the scope or course of their employment is the property of the staff member.
 Staff members must discuss with their supervisor, in advance, any situations in which they intend to claim ownership of any IP that could be construed as being within the scope or course of their employment.
 The ownership, use, and development of such IP will be governed by mutual agreement between the creator(s) and the university, or if an agreement cannot be reached between the creator(s) and the university, by a determination made under the procedures of Section III of this Policy.